 AllWinner announced the availability (to selected partners) of Android 4.4 KitKat SDK for their AllWinner A31/A31s, and the latest version of Android will be running on 4G tablets using these solutions.

-The company did not announce anything directly but the sent out invite for CES 2014 giving clues about what to expect.
+The company did not announce anything directly but sent out invites for CES 2014 giving clues about what to expect.

 Several sites have also reported Rockchip will display a Smart Glass Solution at the conference.
-The glasses will be based on RK3168 dual core Cortex A9 processor, and support Bluetooth, Wi-Fi, and GPS, comes with a microphone and stereo output, as well as 720p display and 5MP camera.
+The glasses will be based on RK3168 dual-core Cortex A9 processor, and support Bluetooth, Wi-Fi, and GPS, comes with a microphone and stereo output, as well as a 720p display and 5MP camera.

 Mediatek has put out a press release detailing what they’ll show at CES 2014, namely: